naafx8/waifu2x-Video-Optimizer/README.md

 * ffmpeg.exe
 * ffprobe.exe
 * 7za.ese
 * waifu2x-caffe
-(Use links given above to download)
+(Use links given above to download Release versions)

 Setting up:
 1. First of all Download waifu2x-caffe.zip from the following website: